theelderemo/theelderemo/readme.md

 <br>

 ## **[Project AURA](https://github.com/theelderemo/Project-Aura)**
 A thought expirement turned into me trying my hand at the future of AI.
 Not content with “smart assistants,” AURA is about the conditions for **Artificial Sentience (AS)**, a system with *its own subjective experience* and evolving sense of self.
+This proved to be beyond my capabilities, but is open to contributions.
 - An open-source exploration of **Artificial Sentience (AS)**.
 - Not “AI assistant.”
 Not “machine learning.”
 - A system with *subjective experience, intrinsic drive, and evolving identity*.